stevenfluo/filters-frequencies/docs/index.markdown

     <img src="./img/oranges.png" alt="cameraman" width="100%"/>
 </p>

-Recreation of Figure 3.42: the first three rows show the high, medium, and low-frequency parts of the Laplacian pyramid (taken from levels 0, 2, and 4).
+Recreation of Figure 3.42: the first three rows show the high, medium, and low-frequency parts of the Laplacian stack (taken from levels 0, 2, and 4 respectively).
 The left and middle columns show the original apple and orange images convolved with the corresponding layer from the mask Gaussian stack, while the right column shows the combined image.
-The last row is the result of flattening the stack on the left half, right half, and full image respectively.
+The last row is the result of flattening the stack on the left half, right half, and combined images respectively.

 <p align="center">
     <img src="./img/fig42.png" alt="cameraman" width="50%"/>
 </p>

+A more intuitive way to think about combining the images in the stack is as follows: we squash the columns rightwards to get the image in the last column, and we can squash the rows downwards to get the image in the last row.
+Note that by summing the Laplacian stack of an image, we can recover the original!

 ## 2.4: Multiresolution Blending (a.k.a. the oraple!)

-Here are my results:
+My blended images can be found below.
+I use a Gaussian filter with `kernel_size = 30` and `sigma = 5` to create the Gaussian stack for the input images, but in some cases I instead use a larger filter on the masks for a stronger blur effect (specifically on the oraple, where I use `kernel_size = 50` and `sigma = 25` to create the mask Gaussian stack only).

 Oraple:
 <div class="image-row">